Every month in the US and Canada, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”

 Bonus: they offer an option for local-only or remote professionals.
 So if you want to meet your pro in person, that’s an option.
 Major bonus points there.

 Select the right pro based on their experience and location.
-If you need any help, LinkedIn offers their “ProFinder concierge team,” basically a tech support for hiring a pro.
+If you need any help, LinkedIn offers a ‘ProFinder concierge team,’ which is basically tech support for hiring a pro.

 First of all, it can take a while.
 When you submit your request to ProFinder, you’ll get an email confirmation explaining that you’ll get offers in about 24 hours.

 Thanks for telling us about your Resume Writing needs.